 HOUSING FIRST: Wabano's Housing First and Outreach team continues to support the Aboriginal Community Advisory Board and will work closely with the OAC and other mainstream organizations to assist First Nations, Métis and Inuit in finding affordable, safe and permanent housing.
-Maintaining these relationships, and providing culturally-specific Indigenous resources and education with the OAC and partnered organizations is a vital rolet for the Housing First team.
+Maintaining these relationships, and providing culturally-specific Indigenous resources and education with the OAC and partnered organizations is a vital role for the Housing First team.

-RELATIONSHIP WITH THE CITY OF OTTAWA: Ottawa Public Health keeps our clinic updated on all public health issues such as flu vaccinations (and provides vaccines), measles outbreaks, etc, as well as attending Culture Night and other community gatherings on health issues.
-On June 17, 2016, the Tooth Fairy helped Wabano launch the opening of our new dental clinic.
-Our dentist, Dr. Sylvain Quirion, and dental hygienist, Kim Edmond are working to improve the oral health of our Indigenous community.
-This very important and much anticipated program is funded by the Ministry of Health and Long Term Care, in partnership with the Ottawa Public Health.
+RELATIONSHIP WITH THE CITY OF OTTAWA: Ottawa Public Health keeps our clinic updated on all public health issues such as flu vaccinations, measles outbreaks, etc, as well as providing flu vaccines, and participating during Culture Nights discussing health related themes.

+In June of 2016, Wabano launched its new dental clinic.
+Through the past year, the team has worked to improve the oral health of our Indigenous community.
+This program is funded by the Ministry of Health and Long Term Care, in partnership with the Ottawa Public Health.